zs7779/TinyTwitter/README.md

 # TinyTwitter

-This is a personal project to recreate a tiny twitter with Vue/Django/Postgres
+This is a personal project with Vue/Django/Postgres, trying to reacreate some of Twitter's interesting functions

 Current functions: